robbiemcmichael/paxy/README.md

 This will route all HTTP connections to `*.private.example.com` via `remote-host` while all other HTTP connections are made from your host directly.

+#### Working with other PAC proxies

+As a special case, `paxy` will serve it's own PAC file when a HTTP GET request is made to the `/pac` URL.
+This is useful to use as a PAC file source for other PAC-using proxies on the same system, e.g. your system proxy settings.